 Pass the Advanced Welsh Baccalaureate Diploma with Grade B in the Skills Challenge Certificate and BB at A Level (this is equivalent to 120 UCAS tariff points).

-BTEC Extended Diploma Distinction Distinction Merit (this is equivalent to 128 UCAS tariff points).
+BTEC Extended Diploma Distinction Distinction Merit.

 Pass the Access to HE Diploma with 60 credits overall – the credits should equate to 118 UCAS tariff points (examples below)